geodynamics/aspect/cookbooks/visualizing_phase_diagram/doc/visualizing_phase_diagram.md

 With this change, we can also visualize the phase diagram of harzburgite in {numref}`fig:phase_diagram_ph_density`.

-Moreover, We tested the pyrolitic lookup table used in the Steinberg material model ({numref}`phase_diagram_steinberg_density`).
+Moreover, We tested the pyrolitic lookup table used in the Steinberger material model ({numref}`fig:phase_diagram_steinberg_density`).
 The same setup of the initial condition is applied as in the previous case.
 The densities, however, are not assigned to the heat capacity anymore.
 Thus the vertical axis would deviate from the axis of pressure a little bit.
 This second setup serves the goal of illustrating a